 2. Press the shutter button to release the shutter

 Use the AF-ON button (or AE Lock button) to establish the focus, then release the shutter with the shutter button.
 When you want to reestablish the focus, all you have to do is to press AF-ON again.

 EOS 5D Mark III/ EF24-70mm f/2.8L II USM/ FL: 70mm/ Aperture-priority AE (f/2.8, 1/400 sec, EV+0.6)/ ISO 100/ WB: Daylight

-I established focus on a cat that appeared all of a sudden with the Thumb-on-AF technique, engaged AF Lock and then fine-tuned the scene.
+I established focus on a cat that appeared all of a sudden with the back-button AF technique, engaged AF Lock and then fine-tuned the scene.
 I managed to try out different compositions continuously with the help of the technique.

 Receive the latest updates on photography news, tips and tricks by signing up with us!